UNITED STATES

 Investments in Equity Securities

 The Company applies the equity method of accounting to investments when it has significant influence, but not controlling interest, in the investee.
 Judgment regarding the level of influence over each equity method investment includes considering key factors such as ownership interest, representation on the board of directors, participation in policy-making decisions and material intercompany transactions.
+As discussed further in Note 6 as of September 30, 2024, the Company had one investment that is recorded applying the equity method of accounting.
 The Company’s proportionate share of the net income (loss) resulting from these investments is reported under the line item captioned “Share of losses from equity method investment” in the Company’s Consolidated Statements of Operations.
 The Company’s equity method investment is adjusted each period for the Company’s share of the investee’s income or loss and dividend paid, if any.
 The Company classifies distributions received from its equity method investment using the cumulative earnings approach in the Company’s Consolidated Statements of Cash Flows.
-As a result of the Precision Healing merger in April 2022 (see Note 3), the Company did not have any investments which are recorded applying the equity method of accounting as of September 30, 2023.

-The Company has reviewed the carrying value of its investments and has determined there was no impairment or observable price changes as of and for the nine months ended September 30, 2023 or 2022.
+The Company has reviewed the carrying value of its investments and has determined there was no impairment or observable price changes as of or for the three and nine months ended September 30, 2024 and 2023.

 Fair Value Measurement